Skip to main content

 tip

-You can now see Link: UP, Slaves: 1, and the EtherCAT slave is successfully recognized and working normally.
+You can now see Link: UP, Slaves: 1, indicating the EtherCAT slave has been successfully recognized and is working normally.

 If you are using EtherCAT igh master version 1.6.4 or later, you can refer to Automatic network card start/stop (supported in EtherCAT igh master version 1.6.4 and later) for configuration.

-1. Modify the configuration file /etc/netplan/01-hobot-net.yaml as follows (the following configuration is an example; users can configure as needed):
+1. Modify the configuration file /etc/netplan/01-hobot-net.yaml as follows (the following configuration is an example; users should configure according to their needs):

 root@ubuntu:/etc/netplan# cat 01-hobot-net.yaml